neu-rah/paco/README.md

 ### 1.1

-Using character domain analisys to detect parser overlap
+Using character domain analysis to detect parser overlap

 ```text
 [0-9] ∩ ([0-9] ∪ [a-z])